Section 2 Preclinical Systematic Reviews

 A systematic review (SR) is a literature review that involves systematically locating, appraising, and synthesising evidence from scientific studies to answer a defined research question based on pre-specified criteria.

-The methods of a systematic review (and meta-analysis) should be transparent and reproducible, with the methods mapped out and reported so that the review can be repeated.
+The methods of a systematic review (and meta-analysis) should be transparent and reproducible.
+This means that the methods are planned, conducted, and reported in a way that can be repeated by other research groups.

 2.2 What is a meta-analysis?

-A method of combining quantitative results from individual studies identified through systematic review in an overall statistical analysis.
+A meta-analysis is a method of combining quantitative results from individual studies identified through systematic review in an overall statistical analysis.

 2.3 Clinical & preclinical reviews